Lance Stroll signs for Williams in 2017

 "To be racing in Formula One in 2017 is incredible, I can't thank Williams enough for showing faith in my ability.
 Racing in F1 was something I dreamed about as a young kid."

-The Canadian young gun is now eligible to join the F1 grid after reaching his 18th birthday and doing enough on track to qualify for a mandatory super license.
+Stroll is now eligible to join the F1 grid after reaching his 18th birthday and doing enough on track to qualify for a mandatory super license.

 The sport's governing body, the FIA, introduced a minimum age for F1 racers after Verstappen debuted at just 17 -- before he was old enough to drive a road car in his native Netherlands.